chippyash/Zend-Acl-Xml-Builder/README.md

 using XML.
 The XML is validated by an XSD file which you can also use in your XML editor

-The library is released under the [GNU GPL V3 or later license](http://www.gnu.org/copyleft/gpl.html)

 ## Why?

 Zend/Permissions/Acl is a great and lightweight way of providing access control to your